Leg Press to Squat Calculator

 Where:

-- Leg Press Weight = Weight used on the leg press machine
+- Leg Press Weight = Maximum weight you can leg press for 1-5 reps

 Example Calculation